HPV, Pre-cancerous Cells, and Me

 October 6th, 2008

-Silicone is a common ingredient in many things like sex toys and lubricants.
-In lubricants, it’s preferred because it feels slicker, can last longer and does not get as tacky.
-Silicone lubricants are condom compatible.
-However, silicone lubricants should not be used with silicone sex toys because it can cause a reaction like melting.
+Silicone is a common ingredient in many things, like sex toys and lubricants.
+In lubricants, it’s preferred because it feels slicker, lasts longer, and does not get as tacky as water-based lubricants.
+Silicone lubricants are condom compatible, and you can even use them as a massage product.
+If you’re looking for a recommendation, Uberlube is the best silicone lube I’ve ever used.